Let Love Be Your Energy

 "Let Love Be Your Energy" is a song by English singer Robbie Williams, released in April 2001 as the fourth single from his third studio album, Sing When You're Winning (2000).
-The song reached number 10 in the United Kingdom and entered the top 40 in several other countries.
+The song reached number 10 in the United Kingdom (his first to miss the top five since 1997's "South of the Border") and entered the top 40 in several other countries.
 It was not released in Australia until 2002, when it peaked at number 53 on the ARIA Singles Chart.
 The music video for the single was presented in animation.
 It featured a cartoon facsimile of Williams always on the run in search of love.
 There is a second, raunchier version of the video depicting animated nudity and sex.